thejerf/afibmon/README.md

 1. An Arduino MKR1010 board.
 1. An AD8232 Arduino shield.
-1. A passive buzzer.
+1. A computer that can run a TCP server, hooked up to some form of audio output.
-1. Eventually, some form of case to put this in.
+1. Eventually, some form of case to put this in, although as you will see, the bar for this isn't exactly high....

 # Software Install